Table of Contents:

 Following the steps and best practices we’ve shared above will provide you with a solid foundation to prevent copyright and trademark infringement in the future, and also to prevent your business from infringing registered trademarks or copyrights of other businesses.

 Ready to take the next step to make trademark infringement prevention and protection easier, less costly, and more efficient?
-Automatically find and remove infringing products and sellers with Red Points’ online Brand Protection Software.
+Automatically detect and respond to online brand abuse and infringing products and sellers with Red Points’ online Brand Protection Software.